javadoug/swizzle-params/README.md

         config.json             # swizzled: exposes the app params package.json                # swizzled: exposes some runtime params server.js                   # imports params from package.json and process.env
-    swizzle.json                # document all the params needed / used by app
+    swizzle.json                # document the params and where they're used in app
 ```

 The key files for your install / setup scripts might look like this: